google-research/google-research/invariant_slot_attention/README.md

 ## Invariant Slot Attention

-This repository contains the code release for "Spatial Symmetry in Slot Attention".
+This repository contains the code release for "Invariant Slot Attention: Object Discovery with Slot-Centric Reference Frames".
 The code is derived from the [Slot Attention Video codebase](https://github.com/google-research/slot-attention-video).

 <br />